Our 30th anniversary reunion concert

-On 23 November 2019 we are thrilled to be presenting a concert celebrating our last 30 years as one of Canberra's first all women community choirs.
+On 23 November 2019 we were thrilled to present a concert celebrating our last 30 years as one of Canberra's first all women community choirs.
 Community choirs have become a wonderfully stimulating part of Canberra's musical culture in the 30 years since the Cyrenes first ignited our musical scene.
 Our concert will celebrate our past, our present and of course, our strong future!

-We would love to welcome all interested members of the public to our concert.
-We especially invite all former members of the choir to come and sing with us in honour of all who have worked so hard to make the Cyrenes a success.
+We were delighted to welcome former members of the choir to come and sing with us in honour of all who have worked so hard to make the Cyrenes a success.

-The concert will be held on Saturday 23 November 2019 at 7pm at the Lake Ginninderra Sea Scouts Hall (map here).
+The concert was held on Saturday 23 November 2019 at 7pm at The Chapel of the Australian Centre for Christianity and Culture, 15 Blackall St, Barton ACT 2600 (map here).

 A joyous singing reunion

-At the concert, the current Cyrenes will present some of our current repertoire.
-We will also have a joyous and fun bracket of songs that current and former Cyrenes will sing together.
+At the concert, the current Cyrenes presented some of our current repertoire.
+We also had a joyous and fun bracket of songs that current and former Cyrenes sang together.
 These songs include Batonebo, Blackbird, That Lonesome Road, Soul Wind, Happy Earth, Tiddas and Stand by the Shore.

-To make this singalong an even more enjoyable experience for all, all former members are invited to come along to any of the three special Tuesday rehearsals (Nov 5, 12 & 19) in the three weeks before the concert.
-For the first forty minutes of these rehearsals, from 7.30-8.10pm, we will rehearse the songs that all current and former Cyrenes will be singing together.
+To make this singalong an even more enjoyable experience for all, all former members were invited to come along to three special Tuesday rehearsals in the three weeks before the concert.

 The Cyrenes was formed in 1989.
 It was one of the first community choirs in Canberra and remains one of the few all women choirs in Canberra.
 It was the brainchild of Lynne O'Brien, a Canberra woman involved in community music and women's support services.
 Lynne saw a need for a safe environment in which women could sing together and which could provide them with opportunities to perform in the Canberra community.
 She established the choir with these ideals in mind.
 The current choir carries on that tradition.